asyrafnorafandi/terraform-aws-ec2-group/README.md

-# Terraform Module Template
+# Terraform Module - AWS EC2 Group

-This repository is a boilerplate to start writing your own Terraform Module
+Terraform module to create a group of multiple EC2 instances with monitoring.
+Useful for deploying multiple blockchain nodes.

 ## Features: